aws-samples/mlops-sagemaker-github-actions/README.md

     - **GitHub Repository Name**: This is the name of the repository which you copied the *seedcode* in.
 It would be just the name of the repo. e.g. in `https://github.com/pooyavahidi/my-repo`, the repo is `my-repo`.

-    - **Codestar connection unique id**: This is the unique Id of the CodeStar connection which you created in the previous steps.
+    - **Codestar connection unique id**: This is the unique Id of the CodeConnection which you created in the previous steps.
     - **Name of the secret in the Secrets Manager which stores GitHub token**: This is the name of the *Secret* in the Secrets Manager which you have created and stored the GitHub Token.

     - **GitHub workflow file for deployment. e.g. deploy.yml**: This is the name of the GitHub workflow file (at `.github/workflows/deploy.yml` location) where you have the deployment instructions.
 For this example, you can keep it as default which is `deploy.yml`